christianwach/civicrm-admin-utilities/readme.txt

 If you are upgrading from 0.3.3, therefore, you may need to review the settings for each site where CiviCRM Admin Utilities is activated.

+Version 0.6 introduces further changes to configuration in WordPress Multisite which you should be aware of.
+When the plugin is activated on any site on the network, Network Administrators will then have access to a Settings Page in WordPress Network Admin at "Network Admin" --> "Settings" --> "CiviCRM Admin Utilities".
+This means that there are settings at both the site level and the network level.

+Network Administrators can now set site defaults for any further activations of this plugin across the network.
+There are also network-specific settings that can be set.
+Of particular note are new permissions settings which allow you to remove "administer CiviCRM" capabilities from individual site administrators if that's how you want to configure your network.

 == Changelog ==

+= 0.6 =

+* Public release of changes made in 0.5.4

 = 0.5.4 =